 Jeremy is well versed in each stage of litigation, from pre-lawsuit fact-gathering through discovery, taking and defending fact and expert depositions, dispositive motion practice, and trial or mediation.
 He works collaboratively with clients, technical consultants and co-defendants to develop and execute comprehensive strategies to both resolve immediate issues and protect clients’ long-term business interests.

 Jeremy maintains an active and varied pro bono practice helping veterans seeking discharge status upgrades; assisting pro se litigants in navigating federal court procedures; and defending animal welfare legislation.
-He is currently assisting Ukrainian immigrants seeking legal status and protection in the United States.
+He is currently working alongside the American Civil Liberties Union (ACLU), NAACP, and Lawyer’s Committee for Civil Rights Under Law in litigation challenging discriminatory legislative district maps enacted by the State of Mississippi.

 While in law school, Jeremy was an extern for Judge Victor Marrero in the US District Court for the Southern District of New York; earned a Certificate in Environmental Policy through the U. Penn Institute for Environmental Studies; was a Senior Editor of the University of Pennsylvania Journal of Business Law; and provided low-income Philadelphia residents with pro bono tax preparation services.